dolla-consortium/consensus-proposing/packages/detecting-tension/README.md

 ### 2. Execution Environment

-`DetectingTension` is Polymorphic by the Log Engine used
+`DetectingTension` is Polymorphic by the Log Engine used.

 You'll find in this folder a concrete pipeline version in [Pipeline.hs](library/Dolla/Consensus/Proposing/DetectingTension/Execution/Environment/EventStore/Pipeline.hs) over the event store

 `DetectingTension` has some DevOps features as well

-- [Settings.hs](settings/library/Dolla/Consensus/Proposing/DetectingTension/Execution/Environment/EventStore/Settings.hs)  always into a separated project `xxxx-packaging-settings` for deployment purposes in Zeus
+- [Settings.hs](settings/library/Dolla/Consensus/Proposing/DetectingTension/Execution/Environment/EventStore/Settings.hs)  always into a separated project `xxxx-detecting-tension-settings` for deployment purposes in Zeus
 - [Dependencies.hs](library/Dolla/Consensus/Proposing/DetectingTension/Execution/Environment/EventStore/Dependencies.hs) are derived from Settings if sub-dependencies are all Healthy

 [Executable.hs](executables/Executables.hs)